This document is here to guide you in helping translate pacman messages, libalpm messages, and the manual pages for the entire pacman package.

 Pre-release Updates

 A week or two before each release, the codebase will go into a string freeze and an email will be sent to the pacman-dev mailing list asking for translations.
-This email will have a prefix of [translation] for anyone looking to set up an email filter.
+An announcement in Transifex is also made, which reaches everyone that is member of the translation team.

 Transifex project page.
-Each language will have two files available (back-end
+Each language will have three files available (libalpm,

-and front-end).
+pacman and pacman-scripts).
 Translators interested in helping are encouraged to use the

 features of Transifex to let others know they are currently translating their